mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-06-02-premature-optimization.md

 {: .space }
 ## Conclusion

 Premature optimization is seductive.
 It feels like you're being smart and proactive.
 But in reality, it often leads to wasted time, reduced code quality, and misallocated resources.
 In modern development, especially with powerful hardware and compilers, correctness, clarity, and maintainability should come first.
-Optimize when—and only when—the data tells you it’s necessary.
+Optimize when, and only when, the data tells you it’s necessary.

 Write code that works.
 Make it clear.
 Then, if needed, make it fast.